Cat Chaser: Home media

+Reception

-Critical evaluation
+Critical response

 The film received mixed reviews.
 It currently has a 40% approval rating on Rotten Tomatoes, based on 5 reviews, with a weighted average of 4.85/10.
 Variety wrote: "Despite a fine cast and atmospheric direction by Abel Ferrara, the pic doesn't quite make the grade, though it certainly is worth a look."
 Entertainment Weekly called the film "baroquely sleazy" and wrote that it failed to make sense.
 The Roanoke Times described the film: "Despite some serious flaws, Cat Chaser is one of the better screen adaptations of an Elmore Leonard novel".
 Weller was criticized for his "stiff performance" by Mick Martin and Marsha Porter in The Video Movie Guide 1995.

 Awards and nominations

 Cat Chaser was nominated for the Best Film award at Mystfest in 1989.

-Home video release

-The film was released on VHS tape in the United States in 1991 by Vestron Video and the UK in 1994 by 4 Front and for the first time on DVD in 2003 by Lion's Gate/Artisan, and issued in the UK in 2004 by Arrow Films.
-The Lion's Gate DVD featured Weller and McGillis on the cover with the text "Passion.
-Greed.
-Murder.
-Tonight They Pay," with the story marketed as an erotic thriller.